-Bonuses are paid pursuant to the Company's short-term incentive compensation plan and the Senior Executive Incentive Compensation Plan (the "Senior Executive Plan").
+Bonuses are paid pursuant to the Company's short-term incentive compensation plan and the Senior Executive Plan.
 Under the incentive compensation plan, 15% of the amount by which the Company's consolidated earnings for each fiscal year exceeds 10% of the invested capital and long-term debt at the beginning of such fiscal year is allocated to an incentive compensation fund, although no such separate fund need be established to assure bonus payments since the plan provides for the funding of bonus payments from the net assets of the Company, to be paid out to participating employees, including the executive officers.
-Awards in varying amounts may be made under the short-term compensation plan at the discretion of the Compensation Committee.
+Awards in varying amounts may be made under the incentive compensation plan at the discretion of the Compensation Committee.
 Awards are determined by the relative level of attainment of the performance goals applicable to each participant for the plan year as established by the Compensation Committee based on one or more quantitative and/or qualitative performance measures.
 Under the Senior Executive Plan, awards may be made based on performance goals including a percentage of the bonus fund described above.
-Awards under the Senior Executive Plan may only be reduced by the Compensation Committee in its sole discretion.
+Awards under the Senior Executive Plan may be reduced by the Compensation Committee in its discretion.
+For 2005 the Compensation Committee designated Mr. Powers as the sole participant in the Senior Executive Plan.

-To establish target levels for executive officers' bonus awards, the Compensation Committee uses data provided by outside consultants for comparable positions at companies within our industry and companies from general industry with comparable performance characteristics such as cash flow, return on net sales and return on equity.
+To establish target levels for executive officer's bonus awards, the Compensation Committee uses data provided by outside consultants for our peer group and other general comparable companies with comparable performance characteristics such as cash flow, return on net sales and return on equity.

-In determining the year 2003 bonus award for each executive officer, the Compensation Committee's primary focus was the review of the year 2003 business plan with regard to net sales, pre-tax profit, cash flow, and earnings per share, compared to actual results.
-The Compensation Committee also recognized the success the Company has had in achieving non-financial goals in the Company's acquisition and restructuring programs, and in making strategic plan decisions, which are expected to result in long-term growth and benefit the shareholders.
-As noted, however, the Compensation Committee gave greater consideration to short-term results.
-The Compensation Committee recognized that the Company had reported improvements in 2003 in the net sales, pre-tax profit, earnings per share and cash flow.
-However, while achieving record cash flow, the Company fell short in achieving certain of year 2003's financial objectives; specifically, earnings per share and operating profit.
-For 2003, the Compensation Committee took into consideration the effect of long-term strategic investment initiatives which had a negative impact on earnings per share, using its discretion in modifying the performance goals on which bonuses would be based.
-As a result, the year 2003 bonuses of the executive officers, including the Chief Executive Officer, were below target levels, but higher than the previous year, with the exception of two executive officers whose bonuses were above target levels.
+In determining the 2005 bonus award for each executive officer, other than the Chief Executive Officer, the Compensation Committee's primary focus was the review of the year 2005 business plan with regard to net sales, pre-tax profit, cash flow, and earnings per share, compared to actual results.
+The Compensation Committee also recognized the success the Company has had in achieving non-financial goals including its continuing progress in becoming a lean company, and implementation of restructuring programs and a Company-wide computer system which are expected to enhance the long-term value of the Company.
+As noted, however, the Compensation Committee gave greater consideration to its 2005 short-term results.
+The Compensation Committee recognized that the Company had achieved some but not all, of the pre-established objectives for 2005.
+As a result, the 2005 bonuses of each of the named executive officers (other than Mr. Smith) were below target levels, reflecting lower financial performance than planned.